pub-calculator-io/financial-calculator/readme.md

-# Financial Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Financial Calculator Widget for WordPress

 You can use free financial calculators online to estimate your investments’ future value (FV), compounding periods (N), interest rate (I/Y), periodic payment (PMT), and present value (PV).